 Now around 2 p.m., my prediction program showed that they’d come around again and still be covering quite a bit of the U.S and Canada.
 Sure enough, they worked a third pass, and a few more of us made individual contacts, and then it was over.
 Three successful passes, with contacts made on all of them.
 And it would not have been possible without John having sent me that e-mail.

 Field Day itself was almost anticlimactic after that.
 When Sat passes became effective at about 4 p.m. on Saturday afternoon, we used the station for contacts from then until about 10 p.m. and then called it a day.
 Thankfully, there were no “good passes” throughout the night.
 No point to stay up all hours.
-I went home with the expectation of getting some sleep and waking at 4 a.m. to come 14338638747_9a1f1f6c59_oback up early (5 a.m.
+I went home with the expectation of getting some sleep and waking at 4 a.m. to come back up early (5 a.m.
 Sunday) to catch a few more useful passes before the official stop-time of 11 a.m.

 But I didn’t sleep hardly at all.